 If you think a question will require some more time to think about, mark it and move on to the next one.
 Once done with them all, you can go back to it. like this, you can guarantee all questions that you can easily answer.

 If you finish all questions ahead of time, make sure you go back and read all (or as much as you could) of your answers again.

-If you run out of time and there are still more questions to solve, just pick an answer (if it’s multiple choice type) as you have a 50% chance of getting it right.
+If you run out of time and there are still more questions to solve, just pick an answer (if it’s a multiple-choice type) as you have a 50% chance of getting it right.
 But DO NOT leave any unanswered questions.